mstylmz/CoinLog/README.md

 Room
 Data Binding

-U used Kotlin coroutines and Rx Java For asynchronous programming
+U used Kotlin coroutines and Rx Java For asynchronous programming.

 I used Retrofit library for Network process.

-I used glide library for  media management and image loading framework https://github.com/bumptech/glide
+I used glide library for  media management and image loading framework. https://github.com/bumptech/glide

+I used manual method for dependency injection.

+I used RecyclerView library for cryptocurrency listing.

+I used Gson library for object transformations

 # Usage